 German Shepherds are a beloved dog breed that’s suited for everything from herding sheep to police and military work to a loyal family guardian.
-Constantly alert and energetic, the German Shepherd may seem like a breed that needs tons of exercise and activity, but that couldn’t be further from the truth.
+Constantly alert and energetic, the German Shepherd may seem like a breed that needs tons of exercise and activity, but this is not necessarily true.

 In fact, a healthy adult German Shepherd will sleep for 12 to 14 hours a day.
 Puppies are likely to sleep even more since they tire themselves out with bursts of play and energy.
 Find out more about how much sleep a German Shepherd needs for each stage of its life and see if this dog is a good choice for your family.